 Given the stakes, we would benefit from using methods of doubt-elimination (i.e., thinking) most suited for getting at actual truth.
 For example, it makes a huge difference whether we need to invest in better lab protocols or protect against nature’s next unpredictable attack.
 It is also be worth thinking clearly about the geopolitical consequences if the lab-leak hypothesis turns out to be right without letting politics divert us from truth-seeking inquiries.

-Even if your concerns continue to center on domestic politics, I’ve long warned people that biased reasoning (the result of Pierce’s three unproductive modes of thinking) can cause partisans to act against their own interests.
-For example, if “lab-leak” proves to be correct and Donald Trump rides back into office claiming people and institutions (such as the media and technology platforms) intentionally buried the truth he tried to tell, wouldn’t his opponents had been better off having not dismissed the original claim out of hand just because they loathed the person making it?
+Even if your concerns continue to center on domestic politics, I’ve long warned people that biased reasoning (the result of Peirce’s three unproductive modes of thinking) can cause partisans to act against their own interests.
+For example, if “lab-leak” proves to be correct and Donald Trump rides back into office claiming people and institutions (such as the media and technology platforms) intentionally buried the truth he tried to tell, wouldn’t his opponents have been better off having not dismissed the original claim out of hand just because they loathed the person making it?

-So whether you are a global specialist in medical forensics or humble civilian trying to make sense of the world, the advice to take from the work of Charles Sanders Pierce remains the same: rely less on a priori, authority and tenacity forms of doubt-elimination, and more on techniques that stand a better chance of getting you to believe true things (even if this means taking the risk of changing your mind about something).
+So whether you are a global specialist in medical forensics or humble civilian trying to make sense of the world, the advice to take from the work of Charles Sanders Peirce remains the same: rely less on a priori, authority and tenacity forms of doubt-elimination, and more on techniques that stand a better chance of getting you to believe true things (even if this means taking the risk of changing your mind about something).